**This page contains affiliate links. You can view my full disclosure HERE.

 Can we not rely less on the city, and more on ourselves?

-Each act, no matter how small, makes a difference.
+Each positive action, no matter how small, makes a difference.

 Connect people in the community (especially youth) to activities or programs that help them find positive ways to spend their spare time.
 After-school programs, tutoring centers, part-time work, and volunteer opportunities go a long way toward keeping youths and adolescents away from negative influences.